You’ll have the same expression as Fry from Futurama after you realize the importance of using the best VPN for torrenting.

 Why Use a VPN for Torrenting?

-Torrenting sounds like a straightforward thing so why the need to use a VPN though?
+Torrenting sounds like a straightforward thing so why the need to use best VPN for torrenting though?
 The thing is, while you are happily getting parts of your intended file from the network of peers, you are also putting your identity and personal data in danger out there for potential internet baddies to chance upon.

 A VPN helps to hide your identity, location, and activity, making you more anonymous since your actual IP address will not be easily known by other downloaders.
 Not only that, but a VPN also filters out the possibility of downloading virus-infected files.
 Though this is not 100% foolproof — as long as you avoid torrenting files with no feedback from the torrent community, you should be safe coupled with your VPN’s presence.